mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

-# Contributing to the Mapbox iOS SDK
+# Contributing to the Mapbox Maps SDK for iOS

-This document explains how to build the Mapbox iOS SDK from source.
-It is intended for advanced developers who wish to contribute to Mapbox GL and the Mapbox iOS SDK.
+This document explains how to build the Mapbox Maps SDK for iOS from source.
+It is intended for advanced developers who wish to contribute to Mapbox GL and the Mapbox Maps SDK for iOS.

 ## Requirements

-The Mapbox iOS SDK and iosapp demo application require iOS 8.0 or above.
+The Mapbox Maps SDK for iOS and iosapp demo application require iOS 8.0 or above.

-The Mapbox iOS SDK requires Xcode 8.0 or above.
+The Mapbox Maps SDK for iOS requires Xcode 7.3 or above.
+The iosapp demo application requires Xcode 8.0 or above to build.

 ## Building the SDK